Spinach Stuffed Nut Meat Loaf

 Ingredients:

-1/2 cup sunflower seeds (soaked 2-3 hours)
+1/2 cup sunflower seeds

 1/2 garlic clove, crushed

-2 Tbsp sweet red onion (diced fine)
+2 Tbsp sweet red onion, diced

-1/4 sweet red bell pepper (seeded and diced fine)
+1/4 sweet red bell pepper, finely chopped

-3 Tbsp finely chopped mushrooms
+3 Tbsp mushrooms, chopped

-2 Tbsp fresh parsley (minced)
+2 Tbsp fresh parsley, finely chopped

-1/2 Tbs fresh rosemary (minced - or 1/2 tsp dried)
+1/2 Tbs fresh rosemary finely chopped - or 1/2 tsp dried

 1/4 tsp whole cumin seeds